 When it comes to paying for claims, insurance companies aren’t willing to give in so easily.
 If a claim includes a large sum of money, you may expect to fight the insurance company for your rights to it.

-If you struggle dealing with them, try talking to a lawyer, like a personal injury lawyer from Kamper & Estrada, PLLC, about your claim.
+If you struggle dealing with them, try talking to a lawyer, about your claim.
 Not only does a lawyer know state laws and regulations, but they have ample experience handling insurance claims adjusters and other unpleasant parts of the claims process.
 They can be your best bet for reaching a successful settlement.